List of terms

 Part of the converter which enables the independent collection of data from one single detector.
 DataApex produces A/D converters that has 1, 2 or 4 channels.

-A version of the Clarity station that, although otherwise fully functional, does not allow the data acquisition.
+A version of the Clarity station that, does not allow the data acquisition, it is intended for data evaluation from another PC.

 Configuration of the station

-A file used to store the size, location and appearance of all windows and parameters of the Instruments.
+A file used to store the user settings, such as User Options, size, location and appearance of all windows and panes, user columns.

 Direct control of chromatograph (autosampler, pump)

-An integrated additional module for selected chromatographs (pumps, autosamplers etc.) enabling the direct control and monitoring of selected parameters.
-For example, directly controlled detectors (GC or LC chromatographs with detectors) might not need A/D converter as they gather digital data directly from the controlled instrument.
+An integrated additional module for selected devices (pumps, autosamplers etc.) enabling the direct control and monitoring of selected parameters.
+For example, directly controlled detectors (UV-VIS, PDA, etc.) gather digital data (or even the spectra) directly from the controlled instrument.

 Electronic signature

-An electronic signature is an substitution of the handwritten signature for electronic documents.
-These electronic signatures thus must fulfil the same function and prerequisites.
+The electronic signatures must fulfill the same function and prerequisites as the handwritten ones.
 Meaning that it is a similar process of marking a document for protection and that it must be unique, clear and ensure the immutability of the document.

 File sharing